lfex/logjam/README.md

 ## Usage

-It is recommended that if you are providing a library, you do not add this project as a dependency.
-A code formatter of this kind should be added to a project in its release repository as a top-level final presentational concern.
+There are two ways to use logjam:

+1. Simply as a formatter, in which case it should be to the release apps and not inlcuded as a dependency.
+This assumes you will be using the logger macros included with Erlang/OTP.
+1. As both a formatter as well as taking advantage of the logjam logging macros that have Lisp-style names (e.g., `log-debug`).
+In this case, you will want to include logjam as a dependency.

 ### Configuration